 Where to stay in Siem Reap

 Central Corner d’Angkor is a lovely hotel with a restaurant, an outdoor pool, a bar, and a common area.
 This Siem Reap four-star hotel’s rooms all have a view of the pool, and guests can access a garden and a terrace.
-The luxury hotel in Siem Reap provides you with a 24-hour front desk, room service, and currency exchange.
+This luxury hotel in Siem Reap provides you with a 24-hour front desk, room service, and currency exchange.
 Rooms at the top-class Central Corner d’Angkor offer air conditioning, a sitting area, a flat-screen cable TV, a safe, and a private bathroom with a shower, bathrobes, and slippers.
 Central Corner d’Angkor is also close to several of the main attractions, making it an excellent choice if you wish to stay near Siem Reap’s primary attractions.
 Check availability here.

 The 4-star Siem Reap Memoire d’Angkor Boutique Hotel offers personalized service and comfort with its lovely Zen-style rooms and art gallery.
 The outdoor pool and fitness center are open to visitors and there is free WiFi access throughout.
 You’ll be welcomed with stylish furniture and a free fruit platter in your room, where you’ll also find a workstation, a flat-screen TV, and a personal safe the size of a laptop.
 Private bathrooms come with free toiletries, a shower, and toothbrushes.
 This is a great mid-range hotel option in Siem Reap and you can book a room here.